olcf/SC20_HandsOn_with_Summit/challenges/GPU_Profiling/README.md

 ```

 If you look inside the batch script, you will see that the program is being run with the
-Nsight System profiler `nsys profile`.
+Nsight Systems profiler `nsys profile`.
 This starts the profiler and attaches it to the
 program.
 Check the output file `profiling_output_unoptimized.<jobid>` and you will see the
 basic profiling output in plain text for the `row_sums` and `column_sums` kernels (scroll
 down to get past the loading text).
 Look at the CUDA Kernel Statistics section.
 Notice the
 difference in their duration?
 The column sum is a lot faster than the row sum.
 Why is
-that? `column_sums` is faster because of _coalesced memory access_.
-The threads next to each
+that? `column_sums` is faster because it takes advantage of _coalesced memory access_.
+You
-other in `column_sums` are all accessing data that are next to each other, in the array
-that stores the matrix.
-Since the data are close to each other, the multiple memory
-accesses are coalesced into a single memory access which is more efficient.
-For
-`row_sums`, the threads are accessing data that are not close to each other so memory
-access cannot be coalesced.
-See the Further Reading section for more resources.
+can check out [this video](https://www.youtube.com/watch?v=_qSP455IekE) for a brief
+explanation of what that is and why it's important.

+Also, look at the Memory Operation Statistics sections.
+Why does copying data
+from host to device (CUDA memcpy HtoD) take longer?

 ## Step 3: Compile the optimized code

-There is a way to make the `row_sums` as fast as the `column_sums`, by using [parallel
-sweep reduction](parallel_reduction.pdf).
-Look at the code in `matrix_sums_optimized.cu`
+Now we'll profile the code in `matrix_sums_optimized.cu`.
+Look at the `row_sums` kernel
-and compare the `row_sums` kernel to the one in the `matrix_sums_unoptimized.cu` code.
+code in `matrix_sums_optimized.cu` and compare it side-by-side to the code in
+`matrix_sums_unoptimized.cu`.
+The `column_sums` code is unchanged.

-Compile the code in `matrix_sums_optimized.cu` with
+Compile the code in `matrix_sums_optimized.cu` with:

 ```
-make optimized
+$ make optimized
 ```

-This will create a binary called `sums_optimized` in the directory, that is doing parallel
+This will create a binary called `sums_optimized` in the directory.
-sweep reduction of the sum addition.

 ## Step 4: Profile the optimized code